Become an Angel for Someone

 Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.— John Wesley

 Angels are there...

 No meds have made the pain go away.
 And she has many very strong pain pills at her disposal.
 Many she can only take very small doses of due to their side effects which means she may as well not take them.
 Others have such crazy side effects even in small doses that she cannot take those.
 So she bites the bullet...just as both of her sons do.
 They are Angels for her.

-The capacity to care is the thing that gives life its deepest meaning and significance.
+The capacity to care is the thing that gives life its deepest meaning and significance.— Pablo Casals

 Make that first step